littlepetal/MTRX2700-Major-Project/README.md

 ## Lidar Module

 #### Dependencies
 - The lidar module will take a PWM signal as input and calculate the distance away (in metres) from the closest obstacle in the direction the lidar is pointing.
-The distance returned has volatile unsigned int data type.
+The distance is returned as a volatile unsigned int.
-- The lidar module can be used in conjunction with the speaker module to make warning sounds when an obstacle is very close.
+- The lidar module can be used in conjunction with the microcontroller speaker module to make warning sounds when an obstacle is very close.
+- The lidar module can be used in conjunction with the PC speaker interface module to make guide dog sounds when the person has fallen over.
+- The lidar module can be used in conjunction with the accelerometre module to run obstacle detection and fall detection together.
 - The lidar module can be used in conjunction with the serialisation module to continuously print the value of the currently measured distance in a terminal like PuTTY.

 #### Usability
-- First, the user must use 'Init_lidar' so that the variables, interrupts and ports used by the lidar module are initialised and configured as intended
+- First, the user must use 'Init_lidar' so that the variables, interrupts and ports used by the lidar module are initialised and configured as intended, which is:
+  - 'PORT T' as input
--
+  - Enabled timer overflow interrupt
+  - Disabled timer fast flag clear all bits
+  - Timer prescaler value of 128
+  - Enabled timer channel 1 interrupt
+  - Timer channel 1 set to inpust capture on both falling and rising edge
+  - Initialising variabled used in the lidar module as zero

 #### Functionality
+- Once configured, the lidar module is only responsible for returning the distance to the closest obstacle from the lidar in metres as a volatile unsigned int.
+The function that returns this value is 'get_metres()'

 ## Accelerometre Module